Lingopie Review (2026): Is It Worth It to Learn Japanese?

 Lingopie vs FluentU

-Lingopie works on the same concept as FluentU: you learn a language by watching shows, with interactive subtitles.
+Lingopie is often compared to FluentU because they work on the same premise: you learn a language by watching shows, with interactive subtitles.
 Both also have flashcards to study new words.
-However, there are a few differences:

 LingopieFluentU

-Standard price: $12/month (and 65% discount on annual plan available for Team Japanese discount!)$29.99/month
+Price: from $6.99 (and unique discount on annual plan available for Team Japanese readers!)$29.99/month

 7 day free trial14 day free trial